 Later that same day, Jonathan and I went to Husk for lunch.
 If you are ever in Charleston, I highly recommend both Husk and McCrady’s (one of the best meals that I’ve ever eaten!).
 Lunch service was fairly slow at Husk so our server had time to chat.
 “Can you tell me anything about these benne seeds that I’m seeing everywhere?”
 I asked.
 He was happy to explain that benne seeds were popular in Africa and brought to the United States by slaves.
 “That’s how they came to be so common in Charleston.
 It’s also the reason that we use benne seeds on our lunch rolls.”
 I had no idea that I had just eaten benne seed rolls!
 Neat!
 I thought that they were plain, old sesame seed rolls.
 I renewed my resolve to use benne seeds in my cupcakes!

 Why didn’t anyone else tell me that benne seeds are sesame seeds?
 Not that I didn’t trust them, but I checked with my friend, Google, to make sure.
-The Wikipedia page about sesame seeds says the following: “In the southern US and the Caribbean, where the sesame seed was introduced by African slaves, it is known mostly by an African name, benne.”
+The Wikipedia page about sesame seeds says that, in the southern US and the Caribbean, where the sesame seed was introduced by African slaves, it is known mostly by an African name: benne.

 After finding out that benne seeds are sesame seeds, two opposing theories crossed my mind: